AB 540 and nonresident students

 with the United States Citizenship and Immigration Service (formerly INS)

 Do AB 540 Students Qualify for Financial Aid?

 Starting on January 1, 2013, the California Dream Act extends Cal Grant A & B Entitlement awards, Cal Grant C awards, institutional grants, and community college fee waivers to students that meet the AB540 criteria.
 Please click here to read more.
 Para leer la información en español, haga clic aqui.

 - AB 540 does not apply to private colleges and universities

 - AB 540 does not grant legal residency to qualifying students

-- AB 540 does not grant state or federal financial aid eligibility
+- AB 540 does not grant federal financial aid eligibility

 AB 540 only provides an exemption to the requirements to pay nonresident tuition